-A common mistake is to consider gotra to be synonymous with cult or Kula.
-A kula is basically a set of people following similar rituals, often worshipping the same God (the Kula-Devata - the God of the clan).Within a Kul one could find members belonging to different gotras.
+Gotra is not synonymous with Kul.
+Kul is a set of people following similar rituals, often worshipping the same God (the Kul-Devata - the God of the clan).Within a Kul one could find members belonging to different gotras.
 Kul has nothing to do with lineage or caste.
-In fact, it is possible to change one's Kula, based on his faith or ista devata.
+In fact, it is possible to change one's Kul, based on his faith or ista devata.

 It is common practice in Hindu marriage to enquire about the Kul-Gotra meaning Clan and lineage of the bride and bridegroom before approving the marriage.
 In Hindu families, marriages within the same gotra are prohibited.However,marriage within the kul is allowed and preferred.Upon marriage a woman loses the membership in her father's Kul by acquiring membership in her husband's Kul.She now worshops her new Kuldev(i).
 The word "Gotra" means "lineage" in the Sanskrit gotra, as given names may reflect the traditional occupation, place of residence or other important family characteristic rather than gotra.
 While it is somewhat akin to a family name, the given name of a family is often different from its gotra, as given names may reflect the traditional occupation, place of residence or other important family characteristic rather than gotra.People belonging to the same gotra also belong to the same caste in the Hindu social system.Many lines of descent from the major rishis were later grouped separately.
 Accordingly, the major gotras were divided into ganas (subdivisions) and each gana was further divided into groups of families.
 The term gotra was then frequently started being applied to the ganas and to the sub-ganas.
 Over the years, the number of gotras increased due to:

 descendants of original rishi also started new family lineage or new gotras,by inter marriage with other sub-groups of the same caste, and inspired by another rishi whose name they bear as their own gotra.While the gotras were classified initially according to nine (?) rishis, the pravaras were classified under the names of the following seven rishis: